 Only 5% said that their jobs were not stressful.

 Performance anxiety in the workplace is a physiological and emotional reaction to thoughts surrounding an employee’s abilities, worthiness, and value.
 When these negative thoughts interfere with job performance, the result is often a self-fulfilling prophecy—mental energy and attention, which could be allocated to getting work done, are directed toward negative thoughts, emotions, and anxiety.

 In this post, Klarity discusses workplace anxiety, its causes, and how to overcome it.
-As a novel telehealth service, Klairty has helped 30,000+ working adults find relief from anxiety symptoms, all from the comfort of home!
+We’ll cover—

-If you want to discover how Klarity can help you with workplace anxiety, take our free online mental health assessment and schedule a session with an anxiety-trained healthcare provider on Klarity in under 48 hours.
+If you want to discover how Klarity can help you with workplace anxiety, take our free online self evaluation and schedule a session with an anxiety-trained healthcare provider on Klarity in under 48 hours.

 As mentioned above, stress and anxiety are common in the workplace.
 However, there is a distinction between occasional anxiety and experiencing an all-consuming sense of dread and panic when thinking about work.